 This was the original website for KiwanisEurope.org.
 When Kiwanis Europe developed a new website, the KiwanisEurope.org domain registration was allowed to expire and the site disappeared form the web.
-Recently I discovered that the domain for KiwanisEurope.org was available, so I bought it with the goal of recreating some of its content from archived pages and to point visitors to their new site: www.kiwanis.eu/.
+Recently I discovered that the domain for KiwanisEurope.org was available, so I bought it with the goal of recreating some of its content from thew site's archived pages and to point visitors to their current site: www.kiwanis.org.
 I definitely didn't want someone else purchasing the domain and re-purposing it for something that had nothing in common with Kiwanis Europe and its mandate.

 Why We Exist